tinacms/tina.io/content/docs/inline-blocks.md

 ## Using the Settings Modal

-There may be times when a Block needs more field inputs than the inline field.
+There may be times when a _Block_ **needs more field inputs** than a single inline field.
 For example, an image may need a field for the ‘alt’ tag.
-For these additional settings, we can use `ModalProvider` and add additional fields to our Block Template.
+For this metadata, you can use `ModalProvider` and add additional fields to the _Block Template_.

 ![TinaCMS: Inline Blocks Settings Modal](/img/inline-blocks/settings-modal.png)

 ### 1. Define Fields in the Block Template

-Field definitions added to the `fields` property will render in the Settings Modal.
+Field definitions added to the `fields` property will render in the _Settings Modal_.
 These fields are defined exactly the same as regular [sidebar fields](https://tinacms.org/docs/fields).

 ```js
 const image_template = {